lemonnuggets/indexdir/README.md

 ### 3. To ensure that certain directories are ignored

-Create a file ".dirignore" in the directory where indexdir.py is and add the paths that you want to be ignored in each line.
+Create a file ".dirignore" in the current working directory and add the paths that you want to be ignored in each line.
 Check .sample.dirignore if you have any doubts about the format.